Cup of Salvation + Your New Favorite Wines

 Rasheh Dry Red 2021

 How to quantify the wine I have maybe been the most excited to try since my first (and only) DRC.
 Made with grapes from Iran, that makes it one of the rarest wines around.
 I came in both excited but also trepidatious.
 I was bowled over by the fact that this is both delicious and totally unique.
 I find it energetic af, ripe but with generous acid and tea, dust, and earth.
 Literally I can’t think of a grape to liken it to though.
 Ending slightly floral with an accent of cardamom.
-It must be experienced to be believed. — a month ago
+It must be experienced to be believed. — 9 months ago

 Laura, Bob and 6 others liked this